Shoalsteed/r-i2p/sidebar.md

 The Invisible Internet Project began in 2002 and has been active since that time.

-## How to Connect to the I2P Network
+## How To Connect To The I2P Network
 The Invisible Internet Project provides software to download that connects you to the network.
 The core software (Java) includes a router that introduces and maintains a connection with the network.
 It also provides a handful of applications and configuration options to get you started and personalize your experience.

 I2Pd is a C++ implementation of the I2P protocol is differs from the I2P Java software in the following ways: